arpithaghanate/week11/index.md

-3 thins to do to help with wellbeing:
+# 3 things to do to help with wellbeing:
 Eat, Sleep, Laugh